dojo/docs/quickstart/writingWidgets/popups.rst

 Pop-up widgets
 ==============

 Any normal widget can be used as a pop-up.
-For example, `dijit/Calendar`_ is a normal widget that can be displayed inline in the page, but is used as a pop-up by the `DateTextBox <dijit/form/DateTextBox>`_ widget.
-In other words, there’s no need for a ``_PopupWidget`` base class for pop-up widgets.
+For example, :ref:`dijit/Calendar` is a normal widget that can be displayed inline in the page, but is used as a pop-up by the :ref:`DateTextBox <dijit/form/DateTextBox>` widget.
+In other words, there’s no need for a :ref:``PopupWidget`` base class for pop-up widgets.
 However, there are two important methods that the pop-up widget can use to hint to the parent widget that it's ready to be closed:

 .. code-block :: javascript